alchermd/alchermd/README.md

 ---

-Currently a Senior Python Developer @ [CodingChiefs](https://codingchiefs.com/).
+Currently a Senior Python Developer @ [CodingChiefs](https://codingchiefs.com/) x [Snom](https://www.snom.com/en/).
 Previously the CTO of [DirectWorksMedia](https://directworksmedia.com).
 Contents of this account does not represent my employer in any way whatsoever.